 FIS SecurLock Predict is a vendor model, not bank owned.
+The model is built on shared fraud intelligence of FIS SecurLock Predict and FICO Falcon Fraud Platform.
 The model is built on FICO Falcon fraud platform.
 The Fraud Strategy Team works with FIS Risk Office to monitor rule performance and ongoing cadence on the fraud patterns and changes.
-FIS communicated and recommended rule changes to the implement for the bank, however bank does have direct control of the production change.
+FIS communicates and recommendes rule changes to the implement for the bank, however bank does have direct control of the production change.

 Model Change Log